bradylowe/Word-Detection-Using-YOLOv2-and-Tensorflow/README.md

      detection datasets.
    * To use this, you must have a directory with images of objects.
-   * Modify the *setup.py* file to point to the image directory or move your images into ./data/documents
+   * Modify the *config.py* file to point to the image directory or move your images into ./data/documents as well as class names
    * This program outputs two files:
       * imagefile_boxes.png:  Image with boxes drawn on it
       * imagefile.xml:        Annotations stored in this file